-- 1. TJPA has achieved some funding progress with the award of a \$24.6 million FRA CRISI award to TJPA during October 2024.
-However, the Transbay DTX Project was not selected for two key funding source awards (Federal/State Partnership Grant, National Infrastructure Project Assistance (Mega) Grant representing a total of \$216 million in federal funding.
-The FFGA Capital Investment Grant (CIG) award of \$3.38B will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a funding shortfall of \$694 million that is part of the larger overall funding gap of \$2.75B+.
+- 1. TJPA has secured several funding commitments at the local, regional and state levels.
+At the national and federal level, TJPA has achieved some progress with the award of a \$24.6 million FRA CRISI grant award to TJPA in October 2024.
+However, the Transbay DTX Project was not selected for two key funding source awards, Federal/State Partnership Grant and National Infrastructure Project Assistance (Mega) Grant, representing a total of \$216 million in federal funding.
+The FFGA Capital Investment Grant (CIG) award of \$3.38B will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a funding shortfall of \$694 million that is part of the larger overall funding gap of approximately \$2.75B+.
 The PMOC notes that the increase in project duration based on the revised project Master Schedule will create additional cost pressures on the project budget and a resultant need for additional funding.
 These issues present significant additional challenges to TJPA in their efforts to secure matching funds as required by the FTA CIG Program.
-TJPA reapplied, with the City and County of San Francisco (CCSF), for the FRA Federal/State Partnership Grant in December 2024.
+TJPA re-applied, with the City and County of San Francisco (CCSF), for the FRA Federal/State Partnership Grant in December 2024 and awaits the FRA's announcement.
 See Section 2.13, Project Cost, and Section 2.14, Project Schedule, for additional details including the Project Sponsor's mitigation approach. - 2.
 The PMOC observes that the schedule contingency had decreased from 204 to 19 workdays very quickly over the past several months.
-The current schedule update for January 2025 lost 65 workdays of contingency float since the prior schedule update.
 Significant losses to contingency float cannot be absorbed in the schedule.
+In the current schedule update for February 2025, however, no contingency float was used.
 See Section 2.14, Project Schedule, for additional details including the Project Sponsor's mitigation approach.